Tortipouss/Tortipouss/README.md

   - If you want to hire me : pro@alexg.ch
   - For any other purpose (questions about projects, collaboration, etc.) : projects@alexg.ch

-- ⚡ Fun fact: The HTML tag **<svg\>** with basic JS can make very precice, smooth ans lithening fast animations.
+- ⚡ Fun fact: The HTML tag **<svg\>** with basic JS can make very precice, smooth and lithening fast animations.
 With 0 depedencies.
      I used it to make [my old website CV](https://cv.alexg.ch/SvgViewBox-Introduction/)

 You can see my projects on [my little CV website](https://cv.alexg.ch)